 Over the years, I’ve been lucky enough to hold a number of jobs in various London design studios, all of which I have loved and have taught me a great deal about design, business as well as myself.
 The ones I have loved the most are the ones I’ve been able to contribute not just as a designer, but to the overall vision and growth of the business, particularly when there have been problems or obstacles that need solving.

+A wise friend of mine told me - "a year from now, you'll wish you'd started sooner".
 It’s time to start building my own dreams. :)